Necron3574/Necron3574.github.io/pages/aspire24.md

 *Fun Fact: We were all in the same section back in college*

-After this we had a session on Unlocking Confidence from Gemma and Stew who were both distuinguished trainers for speaking skills.
+After this we had a session on Unlocking Confidence from Gemma and Stew who were both distinguished trainers for speaking skills.
 For unlocking our confidence we had to do an activity, which was byfar the most interesting activity in the sessions.

 First, we identified our Gremlin.
 What's a Gremlin?
 It's that inner critic, the voice that tells us we can't do something whenever we think about it.
 We gave our Gremlin a name, any name that came to mind, and then we sketched a rough image representing our inner critic.